drien/jquery-flipster/README.md

 - **Lightweight**: Javascript and CSS are only 5kb gzipped (13kb uncompressed) combined.
 Only dependency is jQuery.
 - **Touch/Scrollwheel/Trackpad/Keyboard Friendly** Swipe on touch devices, scroll via trackpad or mousewheel, and use your arrow keys to fly through items!
 - **Flexible:** Flip an image gallery or any HTML content.
 Links and dynamic content work great!
-- **Customizable:** Three built in styles (coverflow, carousel and flat) and plenty of options to configure Flipster the way you want.
+- **Customizable:** Four built in styles (coverflow, carousel, wheel and flat) with plenty of options to configure Flipster the way you want.

 Live demo: http://brokensquare.com/Code/jquery-flipster/demo/